 2. FORMULATEXT Function

 The use of the FORMULATEXT function can be another useful skill, you need to learn as a data analyst.
 As a data analyst, you need to work with lots of data where you have to utilize numerous formulas.
-After finishing the task to check the formula of a certain cell, in that case, the text formulas can be vital.
+After finishing the task of checking the formula of a certain cell, in that case, the text formulas can be vital.

 3. TRIM Function